PMI VectorLink: Continuing to Reduce the Burden of Malaria around the World

-- Abt-led malaria programs have protected more than 60 million people from malaria – so far.
+- PMI VectorLink protected more than 35 million people from malaria in 2021.

-The world has seen major reductions in morbidity and mortality from malaria in the past decade.
-The majority of these gains have happened in Africa and primarily are due to investments in vector control interventions by the U.S. President’s Malaria Initiative (PMI), the Global Fund, and country governments.
+Prior to the pandemic’s onset, there had been major reductions in morbidity and mortality from malaria over the previous decade, gains primarily due to investments in vector control interventions by the U.S. President’s Malaria Initiative (PMI), the Global Fund, and country governments.

-Since 2006, the PMI has protected millions of people in sub-Saharan Africa from malaria through indoor residual spraying (IRS), which kills the mosquitoes that transmit malaria by spraying insecticide on the walls, ceilings and other indoor resting places of those mosquitoes.
-Abt Associates has contributed to this by leading the PMI Africa Indoor Residual Spraying Project (AIRS) project.
+Since 2006, PMI has protected millions of people in sub-Saharan Africa from malaria through indoor residual spraying (IRS), which sprays insecticide on walls, ceilings, and other indoor resting places to kill mosquitoes that transmit malaria.
+Abt Associates has contributed to this by leading the Africa Indoor Residual Spraying (AIRS) and PMI AIRS projects.

-In September 2017, the United States continued its commitment to tackling this deadly disease, launching the five-year PMI VectorLink Project, also led by Abt.
-Working across 24 countries in Africa as well as the Mekong Delta, the PMI VectorLink Project is equipping countries to plan and implement IRS programs and other proven, life-saving malaria vector control interventions with the overall goal of reducing the burden of malaria.
+In September 2017, the U.S. continued its commitment to tackling this deadly disease, launching the five-year PMI VectorLink Project, which Abt, joined by partners, also leads.
+Working in 24 countries in Africa as well as Cambodia and Colombia, the PMI VectorLink Project conducts robust entomological monitoring and equips countries to plan and implement IRS programs and other proven, life-saving malaria vector control interventions, including insecticide-treated nets (ITNs).

-Specifically, the PMI VectorLink Project is implementing safe, cost-effective and sustainable vector control interventions while promoting gender equity in all facets of planning and implementation.
-The project also is building the capacity of country governments to use epidemiological, entomological and coverage data to support the optimal deployment of vector control tools within each country context.
+PMI VectorLink Project implements safe, cost-effective, and sustainable vector control interventions while promoting gender equity in all facets of planning and implementation.
+The project also is building the capacity of country governments to use epidemiological, entomological, and coverage data to support the optimal deployment of vector control tools based on each country’s context and needs.

-The project’s data and experience with new and existing vector control tools will inform global malaria best practices, guidelines and policies.
-Through evidence-based practices, the project is implementing and supporting social behavior change communication and mobilization activities to increase acceptance of vector control interventions.
+The project’s data and experience with new and existing vector control tools informs global malaria best practices, guidelines, and policies.
+Through evidence-based practices, the project implements and supports social behavior change communication and mobilization activities to increase acceptance of vector control interventions.

-PMI VectorLink Project partners include Population Services International and PATH.
-VectorLink also is receiving support from the Liverpool School of Tropical Medicine, Malaria Consortium, Innovative Vector Control Consortium, McKinsey & Company, Inc., EnCompass LLC, BAO Systems LLC, and Dimagi, Inc.
+PMI VectorLink project partners include Population Services International and PATH.
+VectorLink also receives support from the Liverpool School of Tropical Medicine, Malaria Consortium, Innovative Vector Control Consortium, McKinsey & Company, Inc., EnCompass LLC, BAO Systems LLC, and Dimagi, Inc.